 Spinal Cord Injury

-Your spine consists of 33 strong bones (vertebrae) and fluid-filled sacs of cartilage (discs), which connect to the skull, shoulders, ribs, hips, and legs; it is the center of your skeleton.
+The greatest New Orleans spinal cord injury lawyers can tell you that your spine consists of 33 strong bones (vertebrae) and fluid-filled sacs of cartilage (discs), which connect to the skull, shoulders, ribs, hips, and legs; it is the center of your skeleton.
 The spine surrounds and protects your spinal cord, which is a bundle of nerves running from the base of your brain down through the open space in the vertebrae.
-Your brain (the command center for your body) and spinal cord are part of your body’s nervous system.
+The best Louisiana spinal cord injury attorneys know that your brain (the command center for your body) and spinal cord are part of your body’s nervous system.
 The spinal cord is the nerve pathway that carries signals back and forth between your body and your brain, and when your nervous system is working properly, transmits the impulses from your brain that control all voluntary and involuntary movement.

 The most common cause of spinal cord injury begins with a sudden, traumatic blow to the spine that breaks and squeezes the vertebrae, or the bones of the back.
 This, in turn, may displace bone fragments, disc material, or ligaments that bruise or tear into the spinal cord tissue or the nerves that carry signals back and forth between your body and your brain; cause central cord syndrome, which is damage to the spinal cord specifically confined to the corticospinal tracts of the cervical region; and lacerations caused by either external damage or by internal tearing or severing of nerve fibers.
 Less common causes of spinal cord injuries are various diseases acquired at birth or later in life, from tumors, electric shock, poisoning or loss of oxygen related to surgical or underwater mishaps.
 A spinal cord injury disrupts the signals and may impact the ability of your brain to send signals below the level of injury, resulting in either temporary or permanent loss of movement and/or feeling in the body.